Notify me

 Unconstrainedtime As An Unusually Unique British Micro Brand.

-We’re proud to be a British watch brand, continuing the tradition of exceptional quality that some of the best British brands are well known for, while also being a brand focused on unique, innovative and radical designs.
+We’re proud to be a British watch brand (with the brand founded by a British citizen, and with most of our watches made in the UK), continuing the tradition of exceptional quality that some of the best British brands are well known for, while also being a brand focused on very unique, innovative and radical designs.

-Arguably the first conceptual-art-jewelry based watch brand, our radically minimal time-display allows our watches to be aesthetics-focused, and part of the world of creative art jewelry and fine art as creative exploration by an individual.
+Arguably the first conceptual-art-jewellery based watch brand, our radically minimal time-display allows our watches to be aesthetics-focused, and part of the world of creative art jewellery and fine art as creative exploration by an individual.

 Our initial watches are released as relatively small limited-editions (making them ideal collector’s watches), in the same way some fine-artists release small limited-edition prints of their works.